The Line-Up has Expanded - Say Hello to the 60'er.

 You know those additional features exclusive to the 60'er we've previously mentioned?
 Let's dive in.

 To accommodate the additional length, the wings of this TKHB model have been reinforced with more steel than the original versions.
 Additionally, the hydraulic functionality incorporated throughout the design allow the inner and outer wing sections to fold independently of one another.

 Which is a nice transition into the next slick feature on this toolbar, the ability to upgrade to camlock manifold plugs.
 Camlock plugs allow an operator to shut off manure flow to the 3 outer units on each wing and fold the outer section of each wing up, to quickly transform a 60' application into a 42' application.
-Making the transition will allow operators to apply at a higher gallon GPA at a quicker ground speed.
-Conversely, applying with a 60' width will allow operators to apply at a lower GPA at a slower ground speed.
+Making the transition allows operators to apply higher GPA's at a quicker ground speed.
+Conversely, applying with a 60' width allows operators to apply lower GPA's at a slower ground speed.